Running Quantum Computers in Discovery Mode: Discovering Time Crystals: Interesting State Distributions

-As the estimated interest function has statistical fluctuations from the random choice of the initial state $|\psi\rangle$ and the quantum noise from Pauli measurements (in addition to the noise from the device if run on a present-day quantum computer), we can use a Nelder-Mead gradient-free optimizer (see Methods).
-The statistical noise in $f(U)$ can be reduced by averaging it over $N_{\rm init}$ initial states $|\psi\rangle$ sampled from the computational basis.
-The estimation of the interest function thus involves $\sim \frac{1}{2}N_s N_{\rm init} T^2$ applications of the unitary, which the quantum computer can efficiently perform.
-Figure \ref{fig:discoverTimeCrystal}A schematically shows the feedback loop between the quantum and classical devices to optimize the unitary.
+As the estimated interest function has statistical fluctuations from the random choice of the initial state $|\psi\rangle$ and the quantum noise from Pauli measurements (in addition to the noise from the quantum device), gradient-free optimizers such as COBYLA and Nelder-Mead are better suited for optimization (see Methods).
+The statistical noise in the interest function can also be reduced by averaging it over $N_{\rm init}$ initial states $|\psi\rangle$ sampled from the computational basis.
+The estimation of the interest function thus involves $\sim N_s N_{\rm init} T t_{1}$ applications of the unitary, which the quantum computer can efficiently perform.
+Figure \ref{fig:discoverTimeCrystal}(a) schematically shows the feedback loop between the quantum and classical devices to optimize the unitary.